Charles and Kate check out of hospital after treatment - with weeks of recovery ahead

 He underwent a corrective procedure for the benign condition and could now take up to a month off from public duties as he recuperates.

-The monarch smiled and waved to members of the public as he left the private hospital with Camilla, who had visited her husband every day since he was admitted on Friday, by his side.
+The monarch smiled and waved to members of the public as he left the private hospital with Camilla, who had visited her husband every day since he was admitted on Friday.

 Buckingham Palace said in a statement: “The King was this afternoon discharged from hospital following planned medical treatment and has rescheduled forthcoming public engagements to allow for a period of private recuperation.